PlumpMath/nao/README.md

 ###### Event system

 * (make-event [name]): Create an event.
-* (event-subscribe event callback): Subscribe a callback into an event.
+* (subscribe event callback): Subscribe a callback into an event.
-* (event-unsubscribe event callback): Unsubscribe a callback from an event.
+* (unsubscribe event callback): Unsubscribe a callback from an event.
-* (event-notify event args ...): Notify an event with arguments.
+* (notify event args ...): Notify an event with arguments.
 * (remove-event event): Remove an event.

 ###### Reactive system